CQDX/visi-genie-4d-systems-async/README.md

 ### Host.Instance

+To demo Host.Instance, a new project in Microsoft Visual Studio needs to be created.
+For example, File New -> .NET Framework 4.5.2 -> Windows IoT Core -> Background Application (IoT).
-The exemplar below shows how-to use the *Host.Instance* singleton:
+The exemplar below shows how-to use the C# *Host* class in a Headless background application:

 ```C#
 using System;